StdioA/bobobo-feed/README.md

 # Bobobo-feed

-Generate atom feed for [liuyubobobo's blog](https://github.com/liuyubobobo/my-blog).
+Generate Atom feed file automatically for [liuyubobobo's blog](https://github.com/liuyubobobo/my-blog), a.k.a. 《是不是很酷》.
-Feed XML can be found at <https://liuyubobobo-blog.github.io/feed/atom.xml>.
+Feed XML can be found at <https://liuyubobobo-blog.github.io/feed/atom.xml>, so you can subscribe to the posts through any RSS reader.

+The generation task is triggered daily with the help of Travis CI.

 Requirements:
 > GitPython